TommyTseng1129/706-Final-Project/README.md

-# BeiJing Housing Price Prediction Using Sagemaker
+# Prediction for Housing Prices of Beijing by Using AutoML Pipeline

 ### Introduction